- Project Proposal

 The first step in designing your site is to do some planning on paper.
 This will form the project proposal that you will turn in.
 Begin by answering some questions about the purpose of your site:

+The more specific you can be, the easier you will find the later steps.
 Once you have answered these for yourself, craft a mission statement to describe your ideas concretely.

 For example, if you were creating a site for a business, your requirements might look something like this: